canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 <!-- markdownlint-disable MD006 -->
 <!-- markdownlint-disable MD029 -->
 1. Will you need to be making modifications to the source code of the application during its life cycle or will the software be used as a component of a custom development project?
-  * a) No: It is used as a COTS; You can accept any OSI approved licence from section A) and B) of the Annex below.
+  * a) No: It is used as a COTS; You can accept any OSI approved licence from section A) and B) of the Appendix B below.
   * b) Yes: See 2.
 2. If you make modifications to the source code or if you are using the software as a part of a custom development, are there any reasons that would prevent the release of the modified source code?
 (Consider the update on the Directive on Management of IT: all custom source code must be released as open source)
-  * a) No: You can accept any OSI approved licence from section A) and B) of the Annex below.
+  * a) No: You can accept any OSI approved licence from section A) and B) of the Appendix B below.
   * b) Yes: See 3.
 3. Is the modified application going to be used as a web application?
   * a) No: See 4.
-  * b) Yes: You can accept any OSI approved licence from section A) and B) of the Annex below **except** strong reciprocal licences
+  * b) Yes: You can accept any OSI approved licence from section A) and B) of the Appendix B below **except** strong reciprocal licences
-  * **TODO**: Identify all strong reciprocal licences in Annex
+  * **TODO**: Identify all strong reciprocal licences in Appendix B
 4. Is the modified application going to be distributed externally, outside the GC, either the source code or the binary?
-  * a) No: You can accept any OSI approved licence from section A) and B) of the Annex below.
+  * a) No: You can accept any OSI approved licence from section A) and B) of the Appendix B below.
-  * b) Yes: You should accept only permissive licences from section A) and B) of the Annex below.
+  * b) Yes: You should accept only permissive licences from section A) and B) of the Appendix B below.

 <!-- markdownlint-enable MD006 -->
 <!-- markdownlint-enable MD029 -->

 The decision tree above is only provided as a general guidance.
 Additional consultation with legal and engineering teams should be done for scenarios where the open source software is used as a component of custom development (e.g.: dynamic vs static linking, licence compatibility, etc.).

-## Annex A
+## Appendix B

 Recommendation of licences to accept in the GC.
 Original list comes from the [Open Source Initiative](https://opensource.org/licenses/category), tailored for the GC.